-The team at Work for Impact is a fully remote, dispersed team based across North America, Europe, Asia and Oceania.
+The team at Work for Impact is a fully remote, dispersed team based across Europe, Africa, Asia, and Oceania.

 So, how does Geoff ensure we are all collaborative, motivated and engaged?
 In this interview, Geoff shares his thoughts on building culture and collaboration in remote teams.

 Geoff, you’ve been leading remote teams successfully for more than 15 years – what’s your secret?

 I think finding the right person, or people, who share your values and share the organisation’s values is very important.
 So spending the time finding the right people, and when you find the right person, start small with them – give them small jobs just to see if they really fit in.

 There are enormous advantages working remotely and it’s not for everybody – there are some unique challenges so seeing if the person really fits in with the organisation and the culture and they really understand what your vision is, that’s important.
 And then making sure they’re set up to work remotely.
 It’s not for everyone – some people prefer an office or a hybrid model.

 What’s the best thing about leading a remote team?

 It’s seeing people live their lives in the way they want to live them, and seeing them work the way they want to work – that we’re not dictating to them how they want to work.
 For me, as long as the work gets done it doesn’t really matter if you work late at night or early morning, if you need to take your kids to school or if you take a day off or go for a surf (editor’s note: Geoff is an avid and skilled surfer!).
 I find it incredibly rewarding seeing people living their lives alongside their work.